 Any infraction of these standards, intentional or unintentional, is taken very seriously.
 Consequences may include completing an additional assignment, receiving a zero grade for the assignment(s), and in some cases, failing the class.
-Infractions may also impact a student's ability to participate in commencement.
+Infractions may also impact a student's ability to participate in Commencement.
 Infractions of the academic integrity policy may be grounds for dismissal at any point in a student's enrollment, up to the time of graduation.
-All infractions of the academic integrity policy, intentional or unintentional, are reported to the Dean of the School in which the student is enrolled and presented at the Student Qualifying Evaluations for the School of Counseling.
+All infractions of the academic integrity policy, intentional or unintentional, are reported to the Dean of the School in which the student is enrolled and presented at the Student Performance and Dispositions Review for the School of Counseling.
 Disposition of cases involving alleged academic dishonesty is the initial responsibility of the faculty member involved.

-During Student Qualifying Evaluations, instances of academic dishonesty will be discussed by the faculty.
+During the Student Performance and Dispositions Review, instances of academic dishonesty will be discussed by the faculty.
 Students may appeal the decision of the faculty member to the Academic Affairs Committee.
 If this resolution is unsatisfactory to one of the parties involved, further appeal may be made to the President.